cmosbeux/ElmerIceCodes/MELT/README.md

 1. Compile the code with the given Makefile that runs the following command: `elmerf90 DistanceModule.F90 PICO.F90 Melt.F90 -o Melt $(LFLAGS) $(IFLAGS)`.
 The flags should be adpated to your machine.

-2. The solver Melt should be called in you `.sif`.
+2. The solver Melt should be called in you `.sif` and applied on a 2D body (the basal boundary in 3D or the bulk in 2D).
 For PICO, we can give:

 ```f90
 Solver 5